4meepo/tagalign/README.md

 }
 ```

-The fixed order is `json,xml`, so the tags `json` and `xml` will be sorted and aligned first, and the rest tags will be sorted and aligned in the order of appearance.
+The fixed order is `json,xml`, so the tags `json` and `xml` will be sorted and aligned first, and the rest tags will be sorted and aligned in the dictionary order.

 ## Install